vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

-27 / Thanesar, the Pāśupata Order and the Skandapurān. a 535
+27 / Thanesar, the Pāśupata Order and the Skandapurāṇa 535

 Dadhīca’s own āśrama is here called

-‘Sthān. utīrtha’, where the famous
+‘Sthāṇutīrtha’, where the famous

-Sthān. uvat.a is said to stand, 30 both
+Sthāṇuvat.a is said to stand, 30 both

 already known from the Mahābhā

 rata.
-Sthān. utīrtha is said to have
+Sthāṇutīrtha is said to have

-been established by Lord Sthān. u
+been established by Lord Sthāṇu

 (MBh 9.41.6) and is the place cred